DON'T MISS OUT

 4. Prepare for emergency and one-time expenses

-Life is full of unexpected circumstances.
-As a business owner, you’re likely familiar with unexpected expenses.
+Life is full of unexpected circumstances, and as a business owner, you’re likely familiar with unexpected expenses.
 New equipment, hiring expenses, and unplanned events can add up, so it’s wise to plan ahead as much as you can.
 You can’t predict when you’ll need to pay for an emergency expense or how much it might cost, but you can set aside a cash reserve to lessen the burden.

 5. Create a profit and loss statement